v12technology/fluxtion/README.md

 </div>
 </div>

-# Fluxtion components
+# Top level components
-There are two major components provided by Fluxtion the developer uses to develop with.
+There are two major components provided by Fluxtion the developer uses build event driven logic.

 ## Compiler
 The compiler analyses the configuration information provided by the programmer and builds a dependency injection container